Aziz-Ru/CSE-Degree/SE/Testing.md

 Software Testing is the practice of integrating quality checks throughout the software development to meet the specifiq requirement.

 The main goal of software testing is to ensure that the system and its components meet the specified requirements and work accurately in every case.It must be remembered that testing does expose many defects existing in a software product
+## Software Testing Principles
+- Testing shows the presence of defects
+- Exhaustive Testing is not possible
+- Early Testing
+- Defect Clustering
+- Pesticide Paradox
+- Testing is context-dependent
+- Absence of errors fallacy
 The purpose of testing is to
 - check whether the software matches expected requirements and
 - ensure error-free software.